PrincetonUniversity/cpf/liberty/README.md

     *   Expensive validation.
 Requires communication among concurrent threads.

 12. Speculative AA stack (MemSpecAARemed)
-    *   Allows collaboration among memory flow speculation, control speculation, value prediction, speculative points-to analysis and static analysis.
+    *   Allows collaboration among memory flow speculation, control speculation, value prediction, speculative points-to analysis, short-lived objects speculation, read-only objects speculation,  and static analysis.
     *   Demonstrates the power of collaboration among remediators, and between speculation techniques and static analysis.
-    *   Provides at least as much coverage as all the remediators addressing mem deps combined (only excludes SLAMP mem spec and localityaa).
+    *   Provides at least as much coverage as all the remediators addressing mem deps combined (only excludes SLAMP mem spec and part of localityaa).

-13. Speculative Loop Fission (LoopFissionRemed)
-    *   Same as Conservative Loop Fission apart from the fact that it requires usage of speculative remediators to achieve separation

-14. Pointer-Residue Speculation (PtrResidueRemed)
+13. Pointer-Residue Speculation (PtrResidueRemed)
-    *   Never part of a paper.
-Never evaluated.
-Idea published in Nick Johnson's thesis
+    *   Idea published in Nick Johnson's thesis
     *   Separation speculation disambiguates references to different objects, but does not disambiguate references within the same object.
 Pointer-residue speculation works at the sub-object level.
     *   It disambiguates different fields within an object and in some cases recognizes different regular strides across an array.
     *   It characterizes each pointer expression in the program according to the possible values of its four least-significant bits (residue).